-Has GKN Forecast 3D’s production capability been impacted by the coronavirus?
+Has GKN Additive (Forecast 3D)’s production capability been impacted by the coronavirus?

-GKN Forecast 3D produces exclusively in the U.S., so our capacity has not been impacted by this virus.
+GKN Additive (Forecast 3D) produces exclusively in the U.S., so our capacity has not been impacted by this virus.

 My supplier is not able to manufacture right now.
 Can you produce product for me?